 “Thinking XXX“, aired in 2004 on HBO.
 A soundtrack CD was released in by Ryko Records.
 In October 2004, the XXX portraits were exhibited at Mary Boone Gallery in New York and then at Berggruen Gallery in San Francisco, Kluser Gallery in Munich, Berman/Turner Projects in Los Angeles, Paolo Curti Gallery in Milan and Howard Russeck Gallery in Palm Beach.

 In 2006, Greenfield-Sanders photographed injured soldiers and marines for HBO’s film, “Alive Day Memories“.
 The images were widely published, shown in numerous exhibitions and purchased by The Library of Congress.

 Between 2008-2010, Greenfield-Sanders produced and directed The Black List Project: a series of 3 documentaries for HBO, a traveling museum exhibition of portraits organized by the Museum of Fine Arts, Houston, a book with Atria, DVDs with Target and an educational initiative with The United Negro College Fund.

 In 2011, his film “The Latino List: Volume 1” aired on HBO and his portraits were exhibited at The Brooklyn Museum.
 Also that year, 50 portraits from “The Black List” were exhibited at The National Portrait Gallery in Washington, D.C.
-"The Latino List: Volume 2” aired on HBO in September 2012.
+In Septembe 2012, “The Latino List: Volume 2” aired on HBO.

-Greenfield-Sanders film, “American Masters: The Boomer List” aired on PBS' on September 23, 2014.
-His portraits of film’s subjects were exhibited at the Newseum in Washington D.C. from September 26, 2014-July 5, 2015.
+Greenfield-Sanders’ film, “American Masters: The Boomer List” aired on PBS on September 23, 2014.
+His portraits of film’s subjects were exhibited at the Newseum in Washington D.C. and then travelled to over a dozen museum exhibitions.